Bucknell University: Grounds

-Bucknell's 450 acre campus comprises more than 100 buildings that range over a gentle rise adjacent to the West Branch Susquehanna River.
+Bucknell's 450 acre campus comprises more than 100 buildings located over a gentle rise adjacent to the West Branch Susquehanna River.
 The campus is divided into Lower Campus and Upper Campus by Miller Run and the Grove, a stand of oak trees that ascends the slope.
-Lower campus consists primarily of student housing and the institution's sports facilities.
-Upper campus consists primarily of academic buildings.
-It offers views northwest across the Buffalo Valley toward Nittany Mountain and southeast across the Susquehanna River toward Montour Ridge.
+Lower Campus consists primarily of student housing and the institution's sports facilities.
+Upper Campus mainly contains academic buildings.
+It offers views northwest across the Buffalo Valley toward Mount Nittany and southeast across the Susquehanna River toward Montour Ridge.
 Bucknell's campus forms a cohesive architectural ensemble due to the sustained use of brick and the recurrent themes of Georgian style.
 The institution's first building, Taylor Hall, was constructed in 1848.
+The oldest residential hall on the campus is Daniel C. Roberts Hall (originally known as Old Main in 1858).
 Its newest building, Holmes Hall, was inaugurated in 2021.

-Non-Academic Facilities
+Non-academic facilities

-Rooke Chapel is the non-denominational setting for campus worship, weddings, and celebrations.
-The chapel was a gift of Robert L. Rooke (class of 1913), a member of the board of trustees.
-The chapel is named in memory of Mr. Rooke's parents and inaugurated October 25, 1953.
-The main portion of the chapel includes the narthex, sanctuary, chancel area, organ chamber, choir rooms, and balconies that surround the sanctuary on three sides.
-The sanctuary can seat 850.
-Attached to the chapel is a one-story wing housing the Office of Religious Life, the Chaplain's office, and a meditation space.
+Rooke Chapel is the non-denominational setting for campus worship, weddings, and celebrations, opened in 1964.
+The chapel was a gift of Robert Levi Rooke (class of 1913), a member of the board of trustees.

-Christy Mathewson–Memorial Stadium is a 13,100-seat multi-purpose stadium built in 1924 and renovated in 1989 when it was also renamed in honor of Christy Mathewson (class of 1902) a New York Giants pitcher who was inducted into the Baseball Hall of Fame in 1932.
-It is home to the Bucknell University Bison football team and the Lewisburg High School Green Dragons football team.
+Christy Mathewson–Memorial Stadium is a 13,100-seat multi-purpose stadium built in 1924 and renovated in 1989, when it was also renamed in honor of Christy Mathewson (class of 1902), a New York Giants Hall of Fame pitcher.